joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 - Identify people who are in the lecture but forgot to sign in (because they appear in the counts of everybody else in the row)
 - Identify people who aren’t in the lecture but have filled out the online form anyway (because a friend has sent them the QR code or link)

-Let's look at an example.
-Let's say I have the following data for row 3:
+For example, let's say I have the following data for row 3:

 | Name      | 3 | Sitting Left  | Sitting Right | Sum     |
 |-----------|---|----------|------------|---------|